metal-crow/Dark-Souls-PvP-AI/README.md

 r1: 0x000000020

 TODO:
+  [high priority] neural network training, test implementation in main program.
-  [medium priority, not huge slowdown for now]	ReadPlayer should read memory in chunks, not individual calls to ReadMemory
+  [low priority, currently sub-millisecond]	ReadPlayer should read memory in chunks, not individual calls to ReadMemory
   [low priority, can just not invade for now]	Pointers have to be reread for characters because end address changes when invading
   [low priority, very complex]	Stamia management
   [low priority, use CE for now]	Must lock camera(x and y pos and rotation), rotation x set to PI. or 0.
 It changed?